gitlabhq/gitlabhq/doc/user/application_security/dependency_scanning/index.md

 This can be done in two ways:

-- For GitLab 11.9 and later, including the provided Dependency Scanning `.gitlab-ci.yml` template (recommended).
+- For GitLab 11.9 and later, including the provided `Dependency-Scanning.gitlab-ci.yml` template (recommended).
 - Manually specifying the job definition.
 Not recommended unless using GitLab 11.8 and earlier.